jwodder/outgoing-mailgun/README.rst

 ``deliverytime`` : datetime (optional)
-    Desired time of delivery for sent e-mails; if no timezone offset is given, it is assumed to be in UTC
+    Desired time of delivery for sent e-mails; if no timezone offset is given, it is assumed to be in the local system timezone

 ``dkim`` : boolean (optional)
     Enable/disable DKIM signatures on sent e-mails